geerlingguy/acquia-cloud-vm/README.md

   1. Visit http://local.cloudvm.com/phpmyadmin (or substitute another vhost configured in `config.yml`).
   2. If prompted for a login, log in using the MySQL root credentials (`root`/`root` by default, or whatever password you chose in `config.yml`).

+## Using XHProf to Profile Code

+The easiest way to use XHProf to profile your PHP code on a Drupal site is to install the Devel module, then in Devel's configuration, check the 'Enable profiling of all page views and drush requests' checkbox.
+In the settings that appear below, set the following values:

+  - **xhprof directory**: `/usr/share/php`
+  - **XHProf URL**: `http://local.xhprof.com/` (assuming you have this set in `apache_vhosts` in config.yml)

 ## Author Information

 This VM was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).